npgsql/npgsql/doc/performance.md

 Writing is somewhat similar - Npgsql has an internally write buffer (also 8K by default).
 When writing your query's SQL and parameters to PostgreSQL, Npgsql always writes "sequentially", that is, filling up the 8K buffer and flushing it when full.
 You can use `Write Buffer Size` to control the buffer's size.

 You can also control the socket's receive buffer size (not to be confused with Npgsql's internal buffer) by setting the `Socket Receive Buffer Size` connection string parameter.

-## Performance Counters

-Npgsql 3.2 includes support for *performance counters*, which provide visibility into connections and the connection pool - this helps you understand what your application is doing in real-time, whether there's a connection leak, etc. Npgsql counter support is very similar to [that of other ADO.NET providers, such as SqlClient](https://msdn.microsoft.com/en-us/library/ms254503(v=vs.110).aspx), it's recommended that your read that page first.

-Using performance counters first involves setting them up on your Windows system.
-To do this you will need to install Npgsql's MSI, which is available on the [github releases page](https://github.com/npgsql/npgsql/releases).
-Note that GAC installation isn't necessary (or recommended).
-Once the counters are installed, fire up the Windows Performance Monitor and look for the category ".NET Data Provider for PostgreSQL (Npgsql)".
-Restart your Npgsql application, and you should start seeing real-time data.

-Performance counters are currently only available on Windows with .NET Framework (.NET Core doesn't include performance counters yet).

 ## Unix Domain Socket